rhboot/shim-review/README.md

 -------------------------------------------------------------------------------
 ### What organization or people are asking to have this signed?
 -------------------------------------------------------------------------------
-Guangdong Zhongxing Newstart Technology Co. ,Ltd
+Guangdong ZTE NewStart Technology Co. ,Ltd

 -------------------------------------------------------------------------------
 ### What product or service is this for?